 When lonely divorcée Jade decides to take a chartered sailing cruise of the South Pacific, she gets more than she bargained for.
-While hiking on a remote Polynesian island, she sees a beautiful native girl bathing in a waterfall and gets bitten by a poisonous snake.
+While hiking on a remote Polynesian island, she gets bitten by a poisonous snake while watching a beautiful native girl bathing in a waterfall.

 The girl brings Jade back to her tribal village and nurses her back to health.
-After spending some time exploring the island together, they soon fall in love.
+After spending time exploring the island together, they quickly fall in love.
 But when the chief arranges for Teuila to be married to one of the tribesmen, the girls run away and begin building a new life on a secluded side of the island.

-Just as they begin enjoying the quiet solitude of their private lagoon, an interclan rivalry breaks out and Teuila is forced to make an impossible decision between saving her family or her new lover.
+Just as they begin enjoying the blissful solitude of their private lagoon, an interclan rivalry breaks out and Teuila is forced to make an impossible decision between saving her family or her new lover...

-Total Pages (Source): 42
+Total Pages (Source): 41